gearnode/local-gateway/README.md

 git clone https://github.com/gearnode/local-gateway.git && cd local-gateway
 ```

-Build NGINX and DNSMasq image with docker compose.
+Build NGINX and DNSMasq images with docker compose.

 ```sh
 docker-compose build
 ```

-Start the DNSMasq and NGINX server in daemon mode.
+Start the DNSMasq and NGINX servers in daemon mode.
 ```sh
 docker-compose up -d
 ```

-Configure your operating system to send all .dev DNS queries to Local Gateway
+Configure your operating system to send all `.dev` DNS queries to Local Gateway
 DNS server.
-To do this, Create a new file named dev in the /etc/resolver/ directory and add the
+To achieve this, create a new file named `dev` in the `/etc/resolver/` directory and add the
 nameserver to it.

 ```sh